 • Cry me a river

 If you're writing dialogue, for example, it usually helps to use language that actually sounds how people talk.
 This is just one way to make that happen.
-Now, let's look at some specific examples and applications.
+Now, let's look at some specific applications and examples of hyperbole in a sentence.

 What is a hyperbole used for?